Call Toll Free in the US: 1-800-419-4601

 Maybe someone like Gloria Steinem or Superman has had the biggest influence in your life.
-It may not be 100% traditional, but at least it’s interesting.
+It may not be 100% traditional, but at least it’s more personalized and, therefore, more interesting.

 Nothing turns a scholarship essay reader off faster than an essay that almost applies to the contest guidelines.
+Don’t write under the limit.
+Don’t write over the limit.
 Big money is at stake, so make sure you give them what they want!

 Judges are looking at hundreds, sometimes thousands, of scholarship essays.
 They don’t have time to read tangents about your pet hamster Phil (unless Phil helps illustrate your main point!).
 Which leads us to our next topic …